When we see healthcare providers, we hope they will treat us with the utmost care.

 The statute for minors and mentally incompetent individuals may differ.

-If you have a question about the statute of limitations for a potential medical malpractice case, please call the lawyers at Baird Mandalas Brockstedt & Federico today.
+If you have a question about the statute of limitations for a potential medical malpractice case, please call the lawyers at Brockstedt Mandalas Federico today.

 We can help you determine if there is still time to file a medical malpractice case.